Tryth8/DjangoBlogForum/README.md

 Very first pet-project.
-Not finished at all.
+Just learning Django here and practicing in Bootstrap.
+Will turn this website to a nice looking social media website soon.

 Stack: Django, Bootstrap

 1) python manage.py runserver